GP-Stanley/tech264_python/functions/calculator.md

                 result += sign * num
                 num = 0
                 sign = -1
-            elif char == '(':                       # paranthesis handling: If the character is ‘(’, it finds the corresponding closing ‘)’ by maintaining a balance counter.
+            elif char == '(':                       # parenthesis handling: If the character is ‘(’, it finds the corresponding closing ‘)’ by maintaining a balance counter.
 It then recursively evaluates the expression inside the parentheses using parse_expression. j = i
                 balance = 0
                 while i < len(expr):